Allen Institute: Allen Institute for Brain Science

 The Allen Institute for Brain Science launched with an initial single scientific project, the Allen Mouse Brain Atlas, which aimed to map gene expression across the entire mouse brain.
 The publication describing that project, published in 2007, has been cited more than 1,800 times.
 The Allen Institute for Brain Science has since generated several other large-scale neuroscience projects, focusing on both the mouse and human brains in health and disease.
 Its most recent open-source projects focus on defining brain cell types in the healthy mouse and human brains through multimodal characterization of neurons and other brain cells, including their connectivity, electrophysiology, morphology and transcriptomic profiles; and on the cellular level of activity in the mouse visual cortex through the Allen Brain Observatory.
 In 2020, the National Institutes of Health awarded $40.5 million to launch a new research center headquartered at the Allen Institute focused on brain cell types in Alzheimer's disease.

 Allen Institute for Cell Science

-The Allen Institute for Cell Science was modeled on the Allen Institute for Brain Science and was launched to capture a global view of human cells, developing gene-edited, fluorescently tagged human induced pluripotent stem cells that form the backbone of an openly available library of digital microscopy images and computational models to predict cellular organization.
+The Allen Institute for Cell Science was modeled on the Allen Institute for Brain Science and was launched to capture a global view of human cells.
+The focus of the institute will be "How does information encoded in our genes become living cells, and what goes wrong when a disease affects those cells?"
+Research includes developing gene-edited, fluorescently tagged human induced pluripotent stem cells that form the backbone of an openly available library of digital microscopy images and computational models to predict cellular organization.
 The tagged cell lines are available for others in the scientific community to use, and have been used in research on kidney disease and cardiomyocyte function, among others.
 Ongoing projects at the institute include studies of cardiomyocyte differentiation and mitosis.
 Cell biology resources from the institute have been used in high school and college biology education, including at Washington State University.

+The inaugural executive director for the institute was Rick Horwitz, formerly of the University of Virginia.
+Notable scientists include Joan Brugge and Julie Theriot.